Complete the Path to Licensure interest form or contact Jan Fitts at 800.225.6880 or firstname.lastname@example.org.

 Yes.
 The ASWB examinations meet the testing standards established by the American Psychological Association.
 ASWB and its testing vendor monitor the validity and reliability of each test administered.

 Yes.
 If the state/province uses the exam category you took or are taking, you can have your scores sent to that state or province and not have to retake the exam.
 Be aware that some states put limits on how old a score can be in order to be accepted.
-At present, five years is the most stringent limit in place.
 The Social Work Registry is a helpful service developed by ASWB to make applying for a new license faster and easier.

 That depends on where you’re getting licensed.
 Your scores on the examination are automatically forwarded to the board you designated when you registered.
 This usually happens within two weeks after you take the test.
 In most jurisdictions, the board processes this score and issues the license (turnaround times for this vary).
 In a few jurisdictions, you may still need to contact the board to proceed with your license application.
 Registration materials sent to you by ASWB include a sheet that explains what should happen after you take your test.